 Since inception, we have incurred significant operating losses.
-Our net loss was \$109.9 million for the year ended December 31, 2022 and \$24.8 million for the three months ended March 31, 2023.
-As of March 31, 2023, we had an accumulated deficit of \$437.1 million.
+Our net loss was \$109.9 million for the year ended December 31, 2022 and \$48.6 million for the six months ended June 30, 2023.
+As of June 30, 2023, we had an accumulated deficit of \$460.9 million.
 To date, we have funded our operations primarily from the sale of shares of our capital stock and from upfront payments received under our collaboration and license agreements.
 We have devoted substantially all of our financial resources and efforts to research and development, including clinical trials and preclinical studies.
 We are still in the early stages of development of our product candidates, and we have not completed development of any product candidates.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- continue our clinical development of losmapimod and seek to resolve the clinical hold on FTX-6058; - continue our ongoing preclinical studies; - advance clinical-stage product candidates through later stage trials, such as REACH, the Phase 3 clinical trial of losmapimod for the treatment of FSHD; - pursue the discovery of drug targets for other genetically-defined rare diseases and the subsequent development of any resulting product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - acquire or in-license products, product candidates, technologies and/or data referencing rights;
+- continue our clinical development of losmapimod and seek to resolve the clinical hold on FTX-6058; - continue our ongoing preclinical studies; - advance clinical-stage product candidates through later stage trials, such as REACH, the Phase 3 clinical trial of losmapimod for the treatment of FSHD; - pursue the discovery of drug targets for other genetically-defined rare diseases and the subsequent development of any resulting product candidates, including for DBA under our recent license agreement with CAMP4; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - acquire or in-license products, product candidates, technologies and/or data referencing rights;

-- make any milestone payments to affiliates of GSK, under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.
+- make any milestone payments to affiliates of GSK, under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones, or to CAMP4 under our license agreement with CAMP4; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.